osm2pgsql-dev/osm2pgsql-website/examples/raw-data-publication/index.md

 osm2pgsql -d osm -O flex -S restaurants.lua OSMDATA.osm.pbf
 ```

-We can install `pg_featureserv` by downloading the binary from [here](https://access.crunchydata.com/documentation/pg_featureserv/latest/installation/installing/) {:.extlink}.
+We can install `pg_featureserv` by downloading the binary from [here](https://access.crunchydata.com/documentation/pg_featureserv/latest/installation/installing/){:.extlink}.
 Normally, `pg_featureserv` can run without any extra settings.
 But because we plan to show a simple map on the website later, we require further configuration.
 So, we create a configuration file called `pg_featureserv.toml` that has this content:

 ```toml
 [Website]